 I used to get to the gym fairly early and stay for a few hours before heading home for the middle of the day.
 After spending the day daydreaming and watching Gilmore Girls (don’t judge me) I would come back to train a few more clients at night.
 [Editors note: I tried really hard to ignore this line and not make fun of Mike.
 But seriously dude?
 Gilmore Girls?]

 I figured that my getting up early and going back to the gym at night allowed me the freedom to veg in the middle of the day.
-This is the time when I should have been making business plans, walking the gym floor, following up leads, writing articles, and generally being productive.
+This is the time when I should have been working on my personal trainer business plan, walking the gym floor, following up leads, writing articles, and generally being productive.
 Instead, I chilled out.

 If that means taking your sleeping bag to the gym and staying there for your first few months then so be it.
 Put in the time now, and you’ll reap the rewards later.